Free Application for Federal Student Aid (FAFSA)

 San Diego Workforce Partnership

-UC San Diego Extended Studies UC San Diego Extended Studies Tech Certificate Program is a new program from the San Diego Workforce Partnership built to help you prepare for a career in the tech industry.
-With no upfront program costs and a 0% interest outcomes-based loan, you only pay back the loan amount if you land a job making more than $40,000 a year.
+UC San Diego Extended Studies & Google Career Tech Certificates Program is a new program from the San Diego Workforce Partnership built to help you prepare for a career in the tech industry.
+With no upfront program costs and a 0% interest outcomes-based loan, you only pay back the loan amount if you are earning the equivalent of at least if you land a job making more than $40,000 a year.
 Learn more about the certificates and available support.

 Segal AmeriCorps Education Awards